Protesters break into grounds of Libya's parliament

 ROCKETS

-Bani Walid militia leader Abdelkarim Ghomaid said the attacks were continuing in the town, 140 km south of Tripoli.
+In Bani Walid itself, 140 km (86 miles) south of Tripoli, militia leader Abdelkarim Ghomaid said fighting was in full swing.

 "The shelling is coming from all sides," he said by phone.